Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Contamination of the CMB B-modes

 \section{Contamination of the CMB B-modes}

-In order to provide reliable predictions of the radio source and DSFG contamination to CMB anisotropy polarisation measurements, we now need to assume a fractional polarisation for each population of galaxies.
-For radio sources, at CMB frequencies, there are still few polarisation measurements and very scarce polarisation fraction measurements for the different types of radio sources (see Sect.\,\ref{radio_polar}).
-Thus, we use a constant $\langle \Pi^{\mathrm{rad}} \rangle$=2.8\%, in agreement with the recent \textit{Planck}, SPT and ACT measurements and radio source follow ups from 90 to 220\,GHz.
-For DSFG, the situation is even worse (see Sect.\,\ref{DSFG_polar}) and polarisation properties are almost completely unexplored.
-We adopt $\langle \Pi^{\mathrm{IR}} \rangle$=1\%.
+In order to provide reliable predictions of the radio source and DSFG contamination to CMB anisotropy polarisation measurements, we have to assume a fractional polarisation for each population of galaxies.
+For radio sources, at the frequencies where the contamination of the B-modes is minimum (i.e. $\sim$90-300\,GHz), there are still few polarisation measurements and very scarce polarisation fraction measurements for the different types of radio sources (see Sect.\,\ref{radio_polar}).
+Thus, we used a constant $\langle \Pi^{\mathrm{rad}} \rangle$=2.8\%, in agreement with the recent \textit{Planck}, SPT, and ACT measurements and radio source follow-ups from 90 to 220\,GHz.
+For DSFG, the situation is even worse and polarisation properties are almost completely unexplored.
+As discussed in Sect.\,\ref{DSFG_polar}, we adopted $\langle \Pi^{\mathrm{IR}} \rangle$=1.4\%.
+As all our BB power spectra are proportional to the square of the fractional polarisation, it is very easy to obtain polarised power spectra for other choices of fractional polarisation: